ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 You can order vCenter Server instances with vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud_notm}} included, or add this service to your existing instances later from the Services tab on the instance details page.

-You can also bring your enterprise vRealize Operations and vRealize Log Insight licenses to the cloud (per CPU or OSI) or you can rent licenses from IBM Cloud.
+You can also bring your enterprise vRealize Operations and vRealize Log Insight licenses to the cloud (per CPU or OSI) or you can rent licenses from {{site.data.keyword.cloud_notm}}.

 ## New and updated documentation
 {: #relnotes_v32-updated-doc}